 The Forum aims to:

-- Raise awareness of governments on the role of partnerships as agents of change in the implementation of policies and provide guidance on the national framework conditions required to support partnership governance as a way to foster policy coordination and an integrated approach.
+- Raise awareness of governments on the need to foster an integrated approach to policy and provide guidance on the national framework conditions required to support effective local governance, policy coordination and better outcomes.

 The objectives are achieved through three axes of work:

 - Capacity building for partnerships including seminars, study visits and e-learning.

 - Building a knowledge base including thematic handbooks, country fact-sheets on partnership models and a publications database.

 - Networking and information exchange through Annual Meetings of the Forum and international events hosted by Forum partners.

 All institutions and organisations involved in the implementation of economic, employment and social policy or in the design of area-based strategies may become members of the Forum.
 Members include: public authorities at national, regional and local levels, public services (e.g. employment, social, training, health, education), business support organisations, regional development agencies, partnership secretariats, civil society organisations, research institutes, experts.

 The activities of the Forum are an integral part of the work of the OECD LEED Programme and are as such supervised by the LEED Directing Committee.
 A Forum Board advises on the orientation and implementation of the Forum activities.
 The Board comprises country delegates to the LEED Directing Committee, national partnership co-ordinators and practitioners with considerable partnership experience.
 The Board is chaired by the delegate of the European Commission DG Employment, Social Affairs & Inclusion, who reports to the LEED Directing Committee once a year.

 Forum Team and Forum Board